rcauchon/ex280-1/labs/q16/readme.md

+This is extract Lab 6 from Redhat EX280 documentation

 1. As the admin user, label two nodes with the tier label.
 Give the master01 node the label of tier=gold and the master02 node the label of tier=silver. or